Blog vs Vlog: Which is The Better Investment?

 - Negotiation skills with partnerships/affiliate relationships

-Besides that, how much you can make blogging will mainly be a factor of how much time you are willing to put into it.
+Besides that, how much you can make blogging will mainly be a factor in how much time you are willing to put into it.
 It’s not a get-rich-quick scheme and will take a lot of effort to get off the ground.

 How Much Can You Make Vlogging?